AntoBoto/PoEM/doc/build-windows.md

     sudo apt-get install g++-mingw-w64-i686 mingw-w64-i686-dev

-Ensure that this toolchain can build for `posix` (else you may have compilation errors for Dogecoin's dependencies):
+Ensure that this toolchain can build for `posix` (else you may have compilation errors for BrrrFren's dependencies):

     sudo update-alternatives --config i686-w64-mingw32-g++